Juliette-De/Man-City-Hackathon/README.md

-# Hays x Man City Football Club Hackathon 2023
+# Hays x Man City Football Club Hackathon 2023: Substitution Recommender

 This application offers an in-game football substitution recommendation system.
 It is intended to be used as a decision-making aid during a football game.